Risk Factors Dashboard

 Changes in income tax laws and regulations or exposure to additional income tax liabilities could adversely affect profitability.

 Griffon is subject to Federal, state and local income taxes in the U.S. and in various taxing jurisdictions outside the U.S. Tax provisions and liabilities are subject to the allocation of income among various U.S. and international tax jurisdictions.
 Griffon’s effective tax rate could be adversely affected by changes in the mix of earnings in countries with differing statutory tax rates, changes in any valuation allowance for deferred tax assets or the amendment or enactment of tax laws.
-Further changes in the tax laws could arise as a result of the base erosion and profit shifting project ("Pillar Two") undertaken by the Organization for Economic Co-operation and Development (“OECD”).
-Further changes in the tax laws could arise as a result of the base erosion and profit shifting project undertaken by the Organization for Economic Co-operation and Development (“OECD”).
-If the provisions of Pillar Two are adopted by taxing authorities in countries in which we do business, such changes could increase the amount of taxes we pay and therefore decrease our results of operations and cash flows.
+Further changes in the tax laws could arise as a result of the base erosion and profit shifting project ("Pillar Two") undertaken by the Organization for Economic Co-operation and Development.
+Certain provisions of Pillar Two have been adopted by taxing authorities in countries in which we do business and could be adopted in additional countries in which we do business.
+These changes could increase the amount of taxes we pay and therefore decrease our results of operations and cash flows.
 The amount of income taxes paid is subject to audits by U.S. Federal, state and local tax authorities, as well as tax authorities in the taxing jurisdictions outside the U.S. If such audits result in assessments different from recorded income tax liabilities, Griffon’s future financial results may include unfavorable adjustments to its income tax provision.

 22